erinxocon/requests-xml/_sources/index.rst.txt

 Using PyQuery we can use tag selectors to easily grab an element, with a simple syntax for ensuring the element contains certain text.
-This can be used as another easy way to grab an element without an xpath:
+This can be used as another easy way to grab an element without an XPath:

 .. code-block:: pycon